Parameterisation space for Cornell potential in a QCD potential model: Conclusions

 In this work, we mainly focus in finding the analytical conditions to treat the linear part of the Cornell potential as perturbation.
 In the analysis we consider two constraints and evaluate a paramaterisation space for $\alpha_{s}$ and $c$ the range of $\alpha_{s}$ is found to be $0.20 \leq \alpha_{s}\leq 0.64$ with $-1.2 \leq c \leq -0.66$.
-We further note that the positive value of $c$ as is used in \cite{99} is excluded in the model.
+We further note that the positive value of $c$ as is used in \cite{99} is excluded in the model and other values of $\alpha_s$ and `$c$' as is used in different phenomenolgical works \cite{faustov, 99, mao, NSB, CPL, NSB2009} are found to be valid within the parameterisation space provided in Figure 1.
+Further it is to be noted that the allowed space for $B_c$ meson is too large in comparison to other heavy-light mesons $D, D_s, B, B_s$ which may be due to the constituents of two heavy quarks and needs a detailed study to be carried out. \\

 However with linear part as perturbation, if the value of $\alpha_{s}$ in the above range is taken to be granted, then with the same potential another possibility of considering the coulombic part as perturbation also arises for a value of $\alpha_{s}\leq 0.20$.